Update: Multiple agencies searching after toddler reported missing from Okemah area

-Muscogee Nation Lighthorse Police are asking the public for help as they try to find a toddler reported missing from his Okemah-area home early Monday.
+The Muscogee Nation Lighthorse Police Department is asking the public for help as it tries to find a toddler reported missing from his Okemah-area home early Monday.

 A photo was shared on social media of 2-year-old Ares Muse.

 He was last seen around 1:30 a.m.
-Monday in black footie pajamas with orange and green dinosaurs, according to a news release from Oklahoma Highway Patrol.
+Monday in black footed pajamas with orange and green dinosaurs on them, according to a news release from the Oklahoma Highway Patrol.

-At least a dozen local law enforcement agencies have responded to assist with the search, according to investigators.
+At least a dozen local law enforcement agencies are assisting with the search, according to investigators.

 "At this time investigators do not believe this to be an abduction," according to OHP.